Disruptive Student Behavior in the Classroom

 If you encounter a student who is disruptive, follow these procedures:

-During the meeting, explain why you believe the student’s conduct is disrupting the learning environment in your classroom.
+During the meeting, explain why you believe their behavior is disrupting the learning environment in your classroom.
 Politely ask the student to stop this behavior.
-Then ask the student to explain his/her behavior.
-Ask if he/she accepts responsibility for the problematic conduct.
+Then ask the student to explain their behavior.
+Ask if they accept responsibility for the problematic conduct.
 Listen carefully, for the student might cite any number of reasons, including serious health concerns, personal problems, or provocative behavior on the part of other students.
 While health conditions do not condone the behavior, you might be able to direct the students to a campus resource, such as the Counseling Center (932-7465), for assistance.
-Advise the student that if the disruptive conduct continues, you will refer him/her to the Dean of Student for disciplinary action, which may result in sanctions such as probation or suspension.
+Advise the student that if the disruptive conduct continues, you will refer them to the Director of Student Conduct for disciplinary action, which may result in sanctions such as probation or suspension.

-3. If disruptive behavior persists or escalates even after meeting with the student, contact the Dean of Students (932-7472).
-You will be asked to provide a written report that describes the student’s misconduct.
-This report initiates the disciplinary process (described in detail in the Student Conduct Code).
+If disruptive behavior persists or escalates even after meeting with the student, contact the Director of Student Conduct (932-7472).
+You will be asked to provide a written report that describes the student’s misconduct This report initiates the disciplinary process (described in detail in the Student Conduct Code).
 In short, an investigation will be conducted following due process principles and students will be held responsible for behavior that violates the Student Conduct Code.
 Sanctions vary depending on the circumstances.

 - A student physically or verbally assaults you or any of your students